DanBeladev/cocktail-store-zoominfo-web-app/README.md

-Getting purchases object list you can use this endpoint by GET method.
+GET - getting purchases object list.

-Creating a new purchase, this endpoint can be used by using a POST request when the purchase object is sent into the request body
+POST - create a new purchase, the purchase object is sent into the request body.

-Getting purchases object list you can use this endpoint by DELETE method.
+Delete - delete purchases object list. (only for debbuging)

 ```
 /purchases
 ```

-Getting products object list you can use this endpoint by GET method.
+GET - getting products object list.

 ```
 /products